 To ensure normal recovery, patients are prescribed painkillers and antibiotics.
 Depending on the patient and the type of procedure, the dosage of the medicine can vary.

 However, the intake of pain medications has been linked with mood alterations and depression.
 You will feel better once you’ve stopped taking these medications.
 Your surgeon will let you know for how long you need to take them.

 If you have multiple surgeries simultaneously or even spaced apart, you might feel that the person that you’re looking at in the mirror is not you anymore.
 You should give yourself some time to settle into your new look and get used to it.
 However, you might feel anguish and regret as a result of this feeling of alienation from your original self.

-After that, for at least 1-3 weeks after the surgery, you might feel a bit moody and worried.
-The isolation from the outside world can make things worse for you.
-You can try to cope with this by reading a book, watching a movie, or playing some games.
-Still, you’ll need to wait for this phase-out as these feelings are closely associated with your battered state after the surgery.
+For at least 1-3 weeks after the surgery, you might feel a bit moody and worried.
+Isolation from the outside world can make things worse for you.
 Even for a few months after the surgery, you might feel that you didn’t do the right thing by deciding to get surgery.
-Of course, the scars will further make you feel this way.

 Share Your Experience

 Meditation has a positive effect on your mental health.
-Doing sports might not be possible for you especially in the initial stage of your recovery.
-However, you may try meditating with soft background music.
+Doing sports might not be possible for you, especially in the initial stage of your recovery, but you may try meditating with soft background music.
 This might help you with your negative emotions.

 While it may be hard for a while, it is important that you stay patient to cope with depression after surgery.
 The recovery from some procedures can be slightly more difficult, especially if you’re not in good health.
 However, keep in mind that you should get better after some.